The INSEAD-Wharton Alliance represents an unmatched opportunity for the development and delivery of knowledge about the world of business.

 For information about the INSEAD PhD programme, please click here.

-Fifth Annual INSEAD-Wharton Doctoral Consortium, December 7th - 9th, 2016, at INSEAD Singapore.
+7th Annual INSEAD-Wharton Doctoral Consortium, September 26th - 28th 2018, at INSEAD in Fontainebleau

 Learning from this panel on how to integrate what usually becomes three separate identities of research, teaching, and external engagement into one coherent identity of a scholar was a meaningful and motivating experience for me.

 The Wharton-INSEAD Consortium is one of my favorite conferences, and I have been to each single one over the four years of my PhD so far.
 Great papers to learn from, great feedback on my own research, great faculty panels and meetings, and – most importantly – great, smart and fun peers.

 Wharton Strategy, PhD Student